 Diamond clarity is the relative absence of inclusions and blemishes.
 You should know about this 4Cs quality factor because it affects a diamond’s beauty and value.
-Here are some diamond clarity tips to help you shop smartly.
+To understand what a diamond clarity is, use these tips to help you shop smartly:

 - Inclusions and blemishes are not “flaws”